What is a Leaky Gut Syndrome ?

-Leaky Gut is not a single disease or syndrome; it’s a pathological condition that occurs as part of many different diseases and syndromes.
+Leaky gut is actually strictly not a single disease or syndrome; it’s a pathological condition that occurs as part of many different diseases and syndromes.
 The term refers to an abnormal increase in the permeability of the small intestine.
 Increased intestinal permeability is a component of many different disorders.

 The small intestine is the largest organ in your body.
 Two-thirds of your immune system is within it.
 The small intestine continuously activates itself by sampling the molecules that pass through the intestinal lining.